zayne-labs/call-api/README.md

 ## Helpful Features

-## Auto cancellation of redundant requests
+## Auto cancellation of redundant requests (No more race conditions🤩)

 `CallApi` automatically cancels the previous requests if the same url is called again before the previous request is resolved.
 This essentially only lets the last request through, hence preventing dreaded race conditions.